open-uem/openuem-docs/docs/02-Installation/02-Agent/01-windows.md

 If you install the agent using the wizard you must introduce some information about the OpenUEM server and specify the location for the certificates required by the agent.

-:::warning
+:::note

-Right now, the agent windows installer is not signed, so Windows will warn you about the executable file to be from an unknown source.
-A certificate is on the go to avoid this warning.
+The agent windows installer is digitally signed.
+Microsoft Windows will show you the following information about the installer.

 ![Setup warning](/img/agent/setup_warning.png)